 - What Are The Characteristics Of A Bungalow?

 - Disadvantages Of Owning A Bungalow Home

-Anything that is a single story or one and a half story tall – a home, a cabin, or a cottage, would classify as a bungalow.
-But if you come across a bungalow with a half story, it’s usually built into a sloping roof.
-And some structures may even have an additional half story at times.
+Anything that is a single-story or a half-story tall – a home, a cabin, or a cottage, would classify as a bungalow.
+But if you come across a bungalow with a half story, it’s usually built with a sloping roof.
+And some structures may even have an additional half-story at times.

 What Are The Characteristics Of A Bungalow?